MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	$Setting["GroupCreationAllowedGroupId"] = (Get-AzureADGroup -SearchString “GroupCreators”).objectid
 	```

-11. Write back the chaned settings object to your Azure AD tenant, by using the following cmdlet:
+11. Write back the changed settings object to your Azure AD tenant, by using the following cmdlet:

 	```powershell
 	Set-AzureADDirectorySetting -Id (Get-AzureADDirectorySetting | where {$_.DisplayName -eq "Group.Unified"}).id -DirectorySetting $Setting